cheshirekow/cmake_format/cmake_format/doc/README.rst

       # How many spaces to tab for indent
       tab_size = 2

-      # If an argument group contains more than this many sub-groups (parg or kwarg
-      # groups) then force it to a vertical layout.
-      max_subgroups_hwrap = 2

-      # If a positional argument group contains more than this many arguments, then
-      # force it to a vertical layout.
-      max_pargs_hwrap = 6

-      # If a cmdline positional group consumes more than this many lines without
-      # nesting, then invalidate the layout (and nest)
-      max_rows_cmdline = 2

       # If true, separate flow control names from their parentheses with a space
       separate_ctrl_name_with_space = False